ademabdi/AbdiAdemPortfolio/README.md

 engineering and data science with the use of analysis and problem solving.

 You can reach me by email at abdi-adem@hotmail.com

+## NYC SAT Analysis

+Github link
+Nbviewer link

+This project looks into SAT scores for NYC highschools, and uses various factors to plot correlations and determine what effects SAT scores the most.